 Submit outline of each regular program (including speaker’s name, title, affiliation, topic, etc.) to executive committee for approval.

-Submit outline of programs to newsletter chairman for chapter newsletter and to secretary for inclusion in meeting notice.
+Submit outline of programs to newsletter chair for chapter newsletter and to secretary for inclusion in meeting notice.

 Include all outstanding points that will help “sell” the membership on attending the meeting.